21R1.3 Functionality Guide

 Users can add user actions to display elements to create interactive and responsive content.
 The View Record user action allows users to navigate directly from MyInsights content to a data record.

-Users can add View Record actions to the following display elements:
+Content creators can add a View Record navigation action to the following display elements:

 - Table – Available for each column.
 Displays each value in the column as a link to a record from the selected data source.